 7. Do secure your belongings

 Another well-known but important tip: Secure your belongings!
-Wrap your breakables in bubble cushioning before loading them into boxes, and employ loading straps, bungee cords, and furniture pads to keep the larger items firmly in place.
+Wrap your breakables in bubble cushioning before loading them into boxes, and employ loading straps, bungee cords, and furniture pads to keep the larger items protected and firmly in place.

 |Did you know?
 All PODS moving and storage containers are equipped with hooks to help you secure your belongings.
 The best part?
 They’re located throughout the container, so you can decide the best way to strap everything down.|